Family reconciles with friend who killed their son, reaches deal to keep him out of prison - NewsBreak

 Bevan was arrested and charged with manslaughter with a firearm.
 Hillsborough State Attorney Andrew Warren said Bevan had mistakenly believed the gun was unloaded and did not mean to shoot his friend.

-“Bradley’s parents told us they were less concerned about sending him to prison and more concerned about repairing the bond they once had with their son’s friend,” Warren said at a press conference Tuesday.Permanent daylight saving time for Florida delayed by federal inaction
+“Bradley’s parents told us they were less concerned about sending him to prison and more concerned about repairing the bond they once had with their son’s friend,” Warren said at a press conference Tuesday.Ohioans one step closer to ending time change

 Hulett’s mother said her son would not have wanted one of his best friends to spend time in prison.